Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-As an April Fool's Day prank, the Taco Bell Corporation took out a full-page ad that appeared in six major newspapers saying that it had bought the Liberty Bell and was renaming it the Taco Liberty Bell.
-The National Historic Park in Philadelphia received hundreds of outraged calls.
+As an April Fool’s Day prank, the Taco Bell Corporation took out a full-page ad in six major newspapers saying that it had bought the Liberty Bell and was renaming it the Taco Liberty Bell.
+The National Historical Park in Philadelphia received hundreds of outraged calls.

-The United States campaign finance controversy was an alleged effort by the People's Republic of China to influence domestic American politics during the Clinton administration and also involved the fund-raising practices of the administration itself.
+The United States campaign finance controversy was an alleged effort by the People’s Republic of China to influence domestic American politics during the Clinton administration.
+Also, it involved the fund-raising practices of the administration itself.

 Jackie Stern was arrested for wearing a Medal of Honor he did not earn, a judge forced him to write an apology letter to all living Medal of Honor recipients as punishment.
 There were 171 recipients he wrote letters to.